phetsims/qa/documentation/accessibility-bugs.md

 ### 1.4: VoiceOver

+#### General Bugs

+* If focus is manually placed on a heading, VoiceOver may not announce the heading text.
+This is expected behavior for VoiceOver and not a bug in the sim.

 #### 1.4.1: Safari Bugs

 * When closing a dialog with “escape” while the virtual cursor is on a list item, focus might not return to the Keyboard